RU09342/lab-5-sensing-the-world-around-you-tanner-and-russell/README.md

-# Russell Binaco and Tanner Smith Lab 5 README
+# Lab 5 - Russell Binaco and Tanner Smith

 Lab 5 Consists of using the microprocessors to read in data from a sensor circuit using an ADC, then visualizing that data through different means.